What Doctors Know About Reducing Breast Cancer Risk

 “Decisions about birth control are complex decisions,” Dr. Troester says.
 “Women must balance the real risk of an unwanted pregnancy against longer-term and much smaller risks of breast cancer.”

-Each woman has a different risk profile, though; for women at higher risk of breast cancer, for example because of family history, mammograms should begin earlier, probably in the 30s.
-Again, a conversation with your doctor is key.
+Women at average risk should start regular mammograms at age 40.
+For women at higher risk of breast cancer, for example because of family history, mammograms should begin earlier.
+Again, a conversation with your doctor is key; 30 is a good age to broach the subject.

 “Early detection is so important,” Dr. Troester says.
 “We see a lot of success with treating breast cancer that is detected early.”

-In fact, the five-year survival rate for women with stage 0 and stage 1 breast cancer is close to 100 percent; for stage 2, it’s about 93 percent.
-Women with stage 3 and even stage 4 cancers also have many treatment options, but early detection offers the best chance of remission.
+In fact, the five-year survival rate for women with localized breast cancer is close to 100 percent; women with more advanced cancers also have many treatment options, but early detection offers the best chance of remission.